Utah Administrative Code

 (3) The company shall immediately notify the commissioner upon making changes in board members or officers of the company.

-(2) Two complete copies of the application including forms, attachments, exhibits and all other papers and documents filed as a part thereof, accompanied by the appropriate filing fee, shall be filed in writing or online with the commissioner.
-A written application, including all required attachments and information, may be filed by personal delivery or mail addressed to: Office of the Commissioner, Utah Insurance Department, State Office Building, Room 3110, Salt Lake City, Utah 84114-6901, Attention: Captive Insurance Administrator.
+(2) One complete copy of the application including forms, attachments, exhibits and all other papers and documents filed as a part thereof, shall be filed electronically with the commissioner through the department's captive website, https://insurance.utah.gov/captive.
+Accompanying payments may be filed by personal delivery or mail addressed to: Office of the Commissioner, Utah Insurance Department, State Office Building, Room 3110, Salt Lake City, Utah 84114-6901, Attention: Captive Insurance Administrator, or call and pay by credit card.

-(3) At least one of the copies of the application shall be signed in the manner prescribed in the application.
+(3) The application shall be signed in the manner prescribed in the application.
 If the signature of any person is affixed pursuant to a power of attorney or other similar authority, a copy of such power of attorney or other authority shall also be filed with the application.

 (4) A company must include with its application, a feasibility study demonstrating the feasibility of the business plan of the company.
 The department may test the feasibility of the study by examining the company's corporate records, including: charter; bylaws and minute books; verification of capital and surplus; verification of principal place of business; determination of assets and liabilities; and other factors as the commissioner deems necessary.

-(3) Each company shall pay an annual nonrefundable e-commerce and internet technology services fee each year in the amount established in the department's fee rule, R590-102-14(1)(b) to the commissioner.
+(3) Each company shall pay an annual nonrefundable e-commerce (internet technology services) fee each year in the amount established in the department's fee rule, R590-102-18(1)(b) to the commissioner.

 (4) Each captive insurance company shall pay a nonrefundable fee in the amount established in the department's fee rule, R590-102 for photocopies of documents to the commissioner.

-(1) The following forms are to be used for any applicant applying for a certificate of authority for a new captive insurance company and may be obtained from the department's captive administrator at (801)537-9174 or (801)537-9047:
+(1) The following forms are to be used for any applicant applying for a certificate of authority for a new captive insurance company and may be obtained from the department's captive administrator at (801) 538-3800:

 (a) "Application to Form A Captive Insurance Company;"